VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-03-30-chrome-extension-vimium++.md

 If you use Gmail (not ideal), I recommend adding the URL as an exception, so that your Vimium++ commands don't screw with your inbox.

-I also reccomend tightening-up the layout of your inbox with [Gmail Compact](https://chrome.google.com/webstore/detail/gmail-compact/ocgmlabbjbpfjcalgnhhffadjhenhlkp), going into your Gmail settings and under the `Labs` tab enabling `Preview Pane` and `Unread Message Icon`.
+I also recommend tightening-up the layout of your inbox with [Gmail Compact](https://chrome.google.com/webstore/detail/gmail-compact/ocgmlabbjbpfjcalgnhhffadjhenhlkp), going into your Gmail settings and under the `Labs` tab enabling `Preview Pane` and `Unread Message Icon`.

 Finally, in the settings also enable `Keyboard Shortcuts` to do the same sort of thing Vimum++ does: